ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 ### Playbooks
 [Playbooks](http://docs.ansible.com/ansible/playbooks.html) are the entry point when looking at an Ansible project.
-A common convention is two categorize playbooks into two kinds.
+A common convention is to categorize playbooks into two kinds.

 #### Deployment Playbooks
 One type of playbooks would be named like `deploy-<project>.yml`.